BPIFA4P

 BPI fold containing family A, member 4 (BPIFA4) is a non-human protein encoded by the Bpifa4 gene in mammals such as monkey, cat, and cow but does not appear in rodents and humans.
 It is also known as Latherin in horse, encoded by the Lath/Bpifa4 gene but is somewhat divergent from the other species.
 Latherin/BPIFA4 is a secreted protein found in saliva and sweat.

-In humans, no functional protein expressed therefore BPIFB4P is referred to as a pseudogene.
+In humans, no functional protein is expressed, therefore BPIFB4P is referred to as a pseudogene.
 However, a non-functional protein does appear; it known as BASE protein, secreted by breast cancer cell lines and salivary gland tissue (see section below).

 Superfamily

 BPIFA3 is a member of a BPI fold protein superfamily defined by the presence of the bactericidal/permeability-increasing protein fold (BPI fold) which is formed by two similar domains in a "boomerang" shape.
 This superfamily is also known as the BPI/LBP/PLUNC family or the BPI/LPB/CETP family.
 The BPI fold creates apolar binding pockets that can interact with hydrophobic and amphipathic molecules, such as the acyl carbon chains of lipopolysaccharide found on Gram-negative bacteria, but members of this family may have many other functions.

 Genes for the BPI/LBP/PLUNC superfamily are found in all vertebrate species, including distant homologs in non-vertebrate species such as insects, mollusks, and roundworms.
 Within that broad grouping is the BPIF gene family whose members encode the BPI fold structural motif and are found clustered on a single chromosome, e.g., Chromosome 20 in humans, Chromosome 2 in mouse, Chromosome 3 in rat, Chromosome 17 in pig, Chromosome 13 in cow.
 The BPIF gene family is split into two groupings, BPIFA and BPIFB.
 In humans, BIPFA consists of 3 protein encoding genes BPIFA1, BPIFA2, BPIFA3, and 1 pseudogene BPIFA4P; while BPIFB consists of 5 protein encoding genes BPIFB1, BPIFB2, BPIFB3, BPIFB4, BPIFB6 and 2 pseudogenes BPIFB5P, BPIFB9P.
 What appears as pseudogenes in humans may appear as fully functional genes in other species.